SSC-MAX/RTW/README.md

 # Watermark Embedding and Extraction
 Run `generate_watermark.py` to embed watermark.
-Run `evaluation.py` to extract and calcualte F1 score and AUC.
+Run `evaluation.py` to calcualte F1 score and AUC.